nithinbekal/nithinbekal.github.io/README.md

 $ rm -rf about notes slides _posts/*.md keybase.txt CNAME resume.html
 ```

 * Edit the details from `_config.yml`.
-Make sure you leave the Disqus and
+  Make sure you leave the Google Analytics config blank
-  Google Analytics configs blank if you don't use them.
+  if you don't use it.
 * Change title in `index.html`

 ### Rake tasks